We believe everyone, no matter where they live or how much money they have, should have access to basic health care.

 Women can get birth control and other preventive care, like cancer screenings, for free, with no copay.

-Note: The Trump Administration issued an order that allows ANY employer to withhold birth control coverage for employees based on the employer’s religious or moral views.
+Note: The Trump-Pence administration issued an order that allows ANY employer to withhold birth control coverage for employees based on the employer’s religious or moral views.
 This move jeopardizes access to free birth control for millions of women.
 The legality of the rules is currently being challenged in courts and the rules have not yet went into effect while the lawsuit is underway.
 Your birth control should be up to you, not your boss.

 The ACA is the biggest advancement in women’s health care in decades.
 Since the passage of the ACA, the uninsured rate in Minnesota has been cut nearly in half, with the rate of Minnesotans without health insurance at an all-time low.
 Even though the number of uninsured Minnesotans has recently begun to slightly increase, thanks to the ACA, 200,000 Minnesotans—including 35,000 children—have gained health insurance coverage.

 In December 2017, the Republican tax bill repealed the ACA’s requirement that everyone purchase health insurance.
 As a result, the nonpartisan Congressional Budget Office estimates that 13 million Americans will lose their health insurance over the next 10 years and that premiums will rise 10% from what they are today.